1981–82 CHL season

 The 1981–82 CHL season was the 19th season of the Central Hockey League, a North American minor professional league.
 Nine teams participated in the regular season, and the Indianapolis Checkers won the league title over the Dallas Black Hawks.
-Coincidentally, the Checkers parent club the New York Islanders won their third consecutive Stanley Cup sweeping the Vancouver Canucks, who ironically just so happened to the CHL affiliate of the Black Hawks.
+Coincidentally, the Checkers parent club the New York Islanders won their third consecutive Stanley Cup sweeping the Vancouver Canucks, who ironically just so happened to be the NHL affiliate of the Black Hawks.